jangabrielsson/HomeMap/CONFIGURE.md

 | `devices` | array | Yes | Array of device placements |

 ## Floor Plans

+> **Recommended**: Use Settings → Floors tab to add floors.
+This section explains the underlying file format for developers.

 Each floor requires:
 - Unique ID